lowet84/docker-ci-demo/README.md

 Clone this repo to your machine and go to the *docker-ci-demo* folder.

 ## Network
+Create the network that is used by all apps.
 ```
 docker network create core
 ```